twrightsman/GRZ_QC_Workflow/README.md

 | `targetedRegionsAboveMinCoverageRequired`    | Fraction of targeted regions above minimum coverage required to pass QC                         |
 | `passedQC`                                   | `true` when QC passed, otherwise `false`                                                        |

+For more details about the output files and reports, please refer to the [output documentation](docs/output.md).

 ## Running the pipeline offline